pyfsi/coconut/examples/examples.md

 The main directory of each example case contains following files:

 - *`parameters.json`*: parameter file in JSON format.
-- *`setup.py`*: python script, which needs to be run for setting up the case.
+- *`setup.py`*: python script, which needs to be run to set up the case.
 - *`tube_<flow solver>_<structural solver>.md`*: description of the specific example.

 When the setup file is run, working directories are created that have to match the ones specified in the parameter file.
 These folders are expandable and are deleted when the setup files are (re)run.
-The script copies first the *`run_simulation.py`* file into the main directory, and then the necessary case files from *`setup_files`* into the correct working directory.
+The script copies first the *`run_simulation.py`* file into the main directory and then the necessary case files from *`setup_files`* into the correct working directory.
 After the completion of this script, the example case is ready to run.